Teahouse Treks

 Day 02: Kathmandu Sightseeing, Permit Preparation and Trek Briefing

-Today is a preparation day in Kathmandu.
-After breakfast, you can visit famous cultural sites such as Kathmandu Durbar Square, Swayambhunath, Pashupatinath, or Boudhanath depending on time and interest.
+Today is yours to explore before the trek begins.
+After breakfast, you can spend the morning visiting Kathmandu’s cultural landmarks — Kathmandu Durbar Square, Swayambhunath, Pashupatinath, or Boudhanath — depending on your interests and how much time you have.

 • Altitude: Kathmandu – 1,300m / 4,260ft